-ApsaraDB for RDS provides the thread pool feature for higher performance.
-This feature separates threads from sessions, allowing sessions to share threads and complete more tasks with less threads.
+ApsaraDB for RDS provides the Thread Pool feature to maximize performance.
+This feature separates threads from sessions.
+It allows sessions to share threads and complete more tasks with less threads.

-- When a large amount of threads are running concurrently, the thread pool automatically limits the number of concurrent threads to a range that guarantees performance, so that the workload of thread scheduling can be reduced and cache failure can be avoided.
+- When a large number of threads are running concurrently, the thread pool automatically limits the number of concurrent threads to a proper range.
+Within this range, your database system processes a moderate workload of thread scheduling, and most of the data in the cache remains valid.

-- When a large amount of transactions are executed concurrently, the thread pool automatically grants different priorities to SQL statements and transactions to control the number of concurrent statements and transactions, so that the resource competition can be reduced.
+- When a large number of transactions are executed concurrently, the thread pool automatically grants different priorities to SQL statements and transactions.
+Based on the priorities, the thread pool limits the number of concurrent statements and transactions separately.
+This mitigates resource competition.

-- The thread pool grants complicated SQL statements that query information from databases a lower priority and limits the maximum number of concurrent statements.
-This prevents excessively complicated SQL statements from exhausting system resources and making the database service unavailable.
+- The thread pool grants low priorities to complicated SQL statements that are used to query data and limits the maximum number of concurrent statements.
+This prevents a large number of complicated SQL statements from exhausting resources and making the database service unavailable.

 Use the thread pool

-You can modify the following parameters corresponding to the thread pool feature in the ApsaraDB for RDS console.
-For more information, see Reconfigure parameters for an RDS MySQL instance.
+The following table describes the parameters of the thread pool.
+You can configure these parameters in the ApsaraDB for RDS console.
+For more information, see Reconfigure the parameters of an ApsaraDB RDS for MySQL instance.

 Query the status of the thread pool